Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 - Missing error handling

-3. Provide actionable feedback with line referencesSkills use progressive disclosure: their full content is loaded into context only when triggered, not at session start.
-This keeps the baseline context lean while making deep functionality available on demand.
+3. Provide actionable feedback with line referencesSkills use progressive disclosure: their full content enters the context only when triggered, never at session start.
+The baseline stays lean; the deep functionality stays one trigger away.

 Current Package and Skill Surface